 That’s it for our highlights of Disneyland Resort during the holidays.
 As Disney says, the Happiest Place on Earth, “Just Got Merrier” for the holiday season, and we totally agree.
 Christmas is the best time to visit Disneyland.
 If you’re taking your first Christmas visit to Disneyland, we hope you agree!

 Do you enjoy Christmas Time at Disneyland?
 What do you like most about it?
+Any favorite holiday treats, attraction overlays, or other aspects of the season you enjoy the most?
+Do you have any questions we can answer about experiencing Christmas at Disneyland Resort?
 Hearing from you is half the fun, so if you have additional Christmas tips for Disneyland or any questions, please share them in the comments!